-- You will be given a diary to help you track your study time and scores.
+- Development - You will be given a diary to help you track your study time and scores.
 Completing the diary is optional.
-However, if you ever wish to discuss your grade with me, you will be required to bring your completed up-to-date diary with you. - You will also be given self-assessment questionnaires regarding your study habits, including identifying suggestions for improvement and mistakes to avoid repeating. - At the end of the quarter, you will complete a personal development exercise regarding beneficial and detrimental study habits.
+However, if - You will be given a diary to help you track your study time and scores.
+Completing the diary is optional.
+However, if you ever wish to discuss your grade with me, you will be required to bring your completed up-to-date diary with you.
+At the end of the quarter, you will complete a personal development exercise regarding beneficial and detrimental study. - At the end of the quarter, you will complete a personal development exercise regarding beneficial and detrimental study habits.

-Enrolment

-You are responsible for handling all issues related to your enrolment.
+Enrolment You are responsible for handling all issues related to your enrolment.

-- If you wish to drop/withdraw from the class, do so at Admissions and Records before the end of the 2nd/8th week. - If you do not pay for your classes on time, you will be dropped from the class.
+- If you wish to drop/withdraw from the class, do so at Admissions and Records before the end of the $2^{nd}/8^{th}$ week. - If you do not pay for your classes on time, you will be dropped from the class.
 If you then wish to re-enroll, you will be moved to the end of the waiting list. - I will check the class list frequently.
 If you are not enrolled, I will not grade your work, and I will give your seat away.